 After a fitful night of coughing, at 6:00 am yesterday morning, I decided I was unable to join Tom in the tour of Pearl Harbor.
 Unable to recover the portion of the fee for my attendance, I resigned myself that taking care of my health and avoiding getting others sick was more important than $89.

 Tom has had little interest in taking photos these past few years.
-When e had to do it, he did an excellent job at Pearl harbor taking over 100 photos many of which we’ll share over the next few days.
+When he’s had to do it, he has, as in an excellent job at Pearl harbor, taking over 100 photos many of which we’ll share over the next few days.

 With over 1.5 million websites with historical data dedicated to the tragic loss of life at Pearl Harbor on December 7, 1941, we’ve gleaned a few facts to share with our readers.
 If you’re seeking additional information, if you’ll type “Pearl Harbor” into any search engine, you could easily spend years reading the most pertinent information.

 To avoid redundancy, today we’re sharing information from History.com from this specific link.
-We’ve used quotation marks to indicate their content which include two photos.
-(The remaining photos presented both today and tomorrow in our posts were taken by Tom on Monday’s tour of the historic site).
+We’ve used quotation marks to indicate their content which includes two photos.
+(The remaining photos presented both today and tomorrow in our posts, were taken by Tom on Monday’s tour of the historic site).

 Tom explained the details of the tour with me which consisted of: